keithaknight/SimpleInjector.AutoRegistration/README.md

 To header:
 using KeithAKnight.SimpleInjector.AutoRegistration;

-To Registration (where container is your SimpleInjector Container instance) container.AutoRegister();
+To Registration (where container is your Simple Injector Container instance) container.AutoRegister();